fullmetalbrackets/blog/src/content/blog/upgrade-debian-12-bookworm-debian-13-trixie.md

 sudo reboot
 ```

-When you're back in, you may notice some things look different (for me, the new version of KDE Plasma was immediately apparent) but all your applications and most settings will be as you left them.
+When you're back in, you should notice some differences if you are using a desktop environment (for me, the new version of KDE Plasma was immediately apparent), but all your applications and most settings will be as you left them.
 I only had to re-favorite and re-pin to taskbar my important apps, and re-confirm Chrome as the default browser.
+On a headless server, it should look and work mostly the same, although you will probably notice the new look of <a href="https://news.itsfoss.com/apt-3-release/" target="_blank">Apt 3.0</a>.

+Enjoy using the latest version of Debian!